 2.5.
-Definitions, methods and data for the estimation and Validation of Probability of Default (PD)
+Definitions, methods and data for the estimation and validation of Probability of Default (PD)

-The probabilities of default to be estimated for each rating notch indicate the probability with which clients assigned to a given rating notch will default over the following 12 months.
+The PDs to be estimated for each rating notch indicate the probability with which clients assigned to a given rating notch will default over the following 12 months.

-The probabilities of default (PDs) are estimated internally for the following retail and non-retail rating models: PI, Micro SME, Corporates, Large Corporates, SMB, sovereign, financial institutions, insurance companies, local and regional governments and Collective Investment Undertakings (CIU).
+The PDs are estimated internally for the following retail and non-retail rating models: PI, Micro SME, Corporates, Large Corporates, SMB, Sovereign, Financial Institutions, Insurance Companies, Local and Regional Governments and Collective Investment Undertakings (CIU).